-The video above is the story of Mohamad Rakib Hassan from Bangladesh, who has been a migrant palm oil worker in Malaysia for the last two years.
+The video above is the story of Rakib from Bangladesh, who has been a migrant palm oil worker in Malaysia for the last two years.

 Often migrant workers like Rakib do not understand their contracts, which are written in a different language.
 Workers also have their passports retained by their employers to prevent them being lost or the workers disappearing.
 But food manufacturer Fuji Oil have been working with us to try and change such practices.
 Last year, Rakib’s employer made a big change.
 They returned passports and gave translated individual contracts to all of their 200 foreign workers.